Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do Dogs Feel When You Take Off Their Collar?

-A dog’s scent is prominent on its collar, so some dogs like to lick the collar after it’s removed.
+A dog’s scent is prominent on their collar, so some dogs like to lick the collar after it’s removed.
 It’s a way of showing that the collar is theirs.
-Dogs can also act similar to babies and put everything in their mouths to investigate.
+Canines can also act similarly to babies and put everything in their mouths to investigate.
 The collar, no doubt, has some interesting flavors from resting on your dog’s neck.

-Your dog could also be a goofball and wants to have some fun.
+Your dog could also be a goofball and want to have some fun.
 Dogs often learn through association, repetition, and consistency.
-If taking the collar off means it’s time for something enjoyable, your dog will show that with their behavior.
+If taking the collar off means it’s time for something enjoyable, your pet will show that with their behavior.

 Tenterfield Terrier dog with a blue collar is standing on the sand

 Putting on your dog’s collar is 50% how you react and 50% how your dog reacts.
-You don’t want to turn it into a bad experience and force the collar on your dog, only to then get upset when your dog refuses to wear it.
+You don’t want to turn it into a bad experience and force the collar on your dog, only to then get upset when they refuse to wear it.
 Try to remain calm and relaxed when putting the collar on.

 Positive Reinforcement